 Egg Fast Recipe – Salted Caramel Custard (Low Carb)

 A delicious caramel flavored keto egg fast custard recipe that is also lchf, low carb, and atkins diet friendly.

 - 3/4 cup water

 - 1 1/2 tablespoons granulated sugar substitute (splenda, ideal, swerve, etc.)

 - 2 tablespoons granulated sugar substitute

 - 1/4 teaspoons (or to taste) caramel extract

 To make the custard:

-- Combine the custard ingredients in a blender or magic bullet and blend until smooth.
+- Combine the eggs, cream cheese, water, sweetener, and caramel extract in a blender or magic bullet and blend until smooth.
 Pour into two greased 6 oz ramekins or bowls.
 Preheat the oven to 325 degrees (F).
 Place your ramekins in a cookie sheet and place in the oven.
 Pour hot water up into the cookie sheet until halfway up the sides of the ramekins.
 Bake for 30 minutes, or until set.
 Remove and chill for at least one hour (or overnight) before serving.